houzyk/hs-katas/readme.md

 4. rowSumOddNumbers - return sum of the numbers in the nth row of odd triangle.

 5. spinWords - returns the input string, but with all five or more letter words reversed.

+6. isSquare - returns True if given a square number